al-mcintyre/CovFuzze/README.md

 - pandas, tested with 0.18.1
 - seaborn, tested with 0.7.1
 - matplotlib, tested with 2.0.2
-- pybedtools, tested with 0.7.10
+- pybedtools, tested with 0.7.10 - requires bedtools available in path

 ## required arguments:
 ```